alwaysbegrowing/pre-processing/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+# Pre-Processing

+This repo contains the code to create clips for a stream, and store them in MongoDb.

+We use CDK to define our infrastructure, and the application code is hosted on AWS Lambda.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.